Miguel Mendonça

-Miguel Mendonça (born August 1973, Salisbury, Rhodesia) is an Anglo-Azorean writer and musician based in Bristol, England.
+Miguel Mendonça (born August 1973) is an Anglo-Azorean writer and musician based in Bristol, England.

-Education
+Early life and education

-Miguel studied forestry at Sparsholt College, Landscape Management at Hadlow College, Journalism and Radio Production at FAS, Geography and History at University College Cork, and Social Science and Environmental Ethics at the Open University.
+Mendonça was born in Harare, Zimbabwe, and grew up in England.
+He studied forestry at Sparsholt College, landscape management at Hadlow College, journalism and radio production at FAS, geography and history at University College Cork, and social science and environmental ethics at the Open University.

-Sustainability Work
+Sustainability work

 Mendonça's sustainability career is most associated with his work on feed-in tariffs, a renewable energy policy.
 He did advocacy and education work on this topic on four continents, contributing to legislative changes in several countries.
 Much of this work was carried out while he served as a Research Manager for the World Future Council, which is an international NGO.
 In addition, he subsequently worked with The Converging World, a renewable energy-focused charity based in Bristol, England.

 For a short period of time, Mendonça also worked as a freelance sustainability researcher and writer in which he produced two key studies.
 The first reviewed the first year performance and outcomes of the UK feed-in tariff in 2011, and the second assessed The Green Economy in Bristol and the West of England, which was published in January 2012.
 The latter examined the size and make-up of the environmental technologies sector in the region at that time.
 His works also surveyed the UK green policy environment, and summarized some of the other key aspects of a green economy, including sustainable design of goods and services, retail, food, and well-being.
 The report concluded with a call for 'Resilience Planning', an ongoing process of strategic collaboration between actors and stakeholders in the region, with the main purpose of meeting local needs sustainably through investment in local assets.
 The integration and optimization of food, energy and transport systems were central focuses, and he argued that the development of resilience should merge the agendas of sustainability, economic development, social capital development, participatory democracy and emergency planning.

 Miguel wrote and co-wrote several books, and numerous articles, book chapters and papers on sustainability and renewable energy policy.
 He is the author of Feed-in Tariffs: accelerating the deployment of renewable energy, published by Earthscan in 2007.
 He is also co-author of Powering the Green Economy: The Feed-In Tariff Handbook (Earthscan, 2009) and A Renewable World: Energy, Ecology, Equality (Green Books, 2009).

 During this period Miguel held research fellowships at the University of Bristol and at Birkbeck College, University of London.
 He served on the advisory boards of the Alliance for Renewable Energy, Global Urban Development, Our Future Planet and Raw Foundation.